How to Safely Ground A Portable Generator (Step By Step)

 #3 Ground the generator.

-What Happens if you Don’t Ground a Generator?
+What Happens If You Don’t Ground a Generator?

 Potentially?
 Very bad things.